Customizing the Integration with Jira

 TestRail’s advanced defect plugin for JIRA enables teams to push new bug reports to Jira, lookup Jira issues, and integrate requirements and references.
 This document includes additional details on how to customize the integration with additional fields in the Push Defect dialog as well as additional issue links and sub-tasks.

-The JIRA REST plugin allows you to configure and change the fields displayed in the Push Defect dialog.
-By default, the plugin already includes a list of fields as part of the default defect configuration (in the Defect Plugin configuration box under e.g. Administration > Integration.)
+The JIRA REST plugins allow you to configure and change the fields displayed in the Push Defect dialog and when link hoverng.
+By default, the plugin already includes a list of fields as part of the default defect configuration (in the Defect and Reference configuration boxes under e.g. Administration > Integration or in a project’s integration settings.)

 You can enable & disable individual fields and also change the order of fields by adjusting the above configuration.